harshitaanala/CaptionCraft/README.md

 - Attractive UI: UI which engages the audience

 ## Tech Stack
-Python: Core programming language.
+- Python: Core programming language.
-LangChain: Framework for managing and structuring prompts for language models.
+- LangChain: Framework for managing and structuring prompts for language models.
-OpenAI API: LLM backend for generating content.
+- OpenAI API: LLM backend for generating content.
-Visual studio code: Used for development and testing
+- Visual studio code: Used for development and testing

+## Contributing
+Feel free to contribute by submitting issues, feature requests, or pull requests.